 Keeping your toddler in their crib can provide some much needed consistency and familiarity during a time of change.

-How Do I Know if My Toddler is Not Ready for A Bed?
+How Do I Know if My Toddler is Not Ready for A Toddler Bed?

-Is your toddler currently struggling going to bed or waking up too early in the morning or in the middle of the night?
+Is your toddler waking up too early in the morning, struggling going to bed, or waking up in the middle of the night?

 Almost always, moving to a bed will only exacerbate existing sleep problems.
 Rarely will moving to a bed solve them.